tpolvinen/Agri/source/luonnos.md

 ### AIoT:n avoimet haasteet

-*Tähän vielä haasteita Xu et al. @xuInternetThingsIndustries2014*
+*Tähän vielä haasteita Xu et al. @xuInternetThingsIndustries2014 sekä vermesanInternetThingsGlobal2011, 174 (etsi haasteita vermesanista muualtakin!) sekä kaloxylosUseFutureInternet2013 53-54 ja 56:"One of the main challenges in realizing the fully integrated agri-food-chain is the definition of an open, standardized infrastructure that supports the integration of vendor independent solutions and services"*

 Aineistossa käsitellyt AIoT:n avoimet haasteet.